aws/Trusted-Advisor-Tools/HighUtilizationEC2Instances/README.md

 <summary>**[ Click here for detailed steps ]**</summary><p>

 _**Note :**_
-*Please create the SNS Topic below in the same region where you deployed the Automation Document and your instance on step 0.
+*In this step we will be creating an SNS topic to allow Automation Document to send the approval request.
+Please ensure to create the SNS Topic below in the same region where you deployed the Automation Document and your instance on step 0.
 Please also take note of the region name for the remaining of the workshop.*

-**SNS Topic**

-1. Browse to AWS SNS console, click **Services** and type **SNS** in the search bar then press enter.
+**Setting up the SNS Topic**

+1. From AWS console make sure to select the same region as the launched EC2 instance in step 0.
+2. Click **Services** and type `SNS` then click on the result.
-2. From here click on **Create Topic**, type in **Topic Name** and **Display Name** and click **Create Topic**
+3. From here click on **Create Topic**.
-3. Copy and paste the Topic ARN on a notepad ( we will use it later ).
+4. Type in `ta-resize-approval-topic` as Topic Name and `taresize` as Display Name.
+5. Click **Create Topic** ( Note the SNS topic ARN, we will need this later ) e.g: arn:aws:sns:ap-southeast-2:0227823432442:ta-resize-approval-topic
-4. Click on **Create subscription**, select Email for protocol and type in your email addess on endpoint.
+6. Click on **Create subscription**, select Email for protocol and type in your email addess on endpoint.
 5. Click **Create subscription**.
-6. You should receive an email from SNS to the email address, click on the verify link in the email to confirm subscription and start accepting notification from this topic.
+6. You should receive an email from SNS service to the email address specified.

-**Automation Document**
+7. Click on the **Confirm Subscription** in the email body.
+8. From this point onwards any notification that is published to this topic, you will receive the notification in your email.

+**Creating the Custom Automation Document**

+1. From AWS console make sure to select the same region as the launched EC2 instance in step 0.
-1. From AWS console, click on **Services** and type in **Systems Manager** in the search bar and press enter.
+2. Then Click on **Services** and type in `Systems Manager` in the search bar, then click on the result.
 	![alt txt](images/step1.png)

-2. Click on **Documents** on the left menu.
+3. Click on **Documents** on the left menu.
-3. Click on **Create Document**, type in the **Name** `ta-automation-approval-autodocs` and select **Automation document** for the **document type**.
+3. Click on **Create Document**.
+4. Type `Custom-ResizeInstanceApproval` in the Name field.
+5. Select `Automation document` in the Document Type.
-4. Paste below into the content secton.
+4. Copy paste below sample below into the Content field.
-5. Replace the `<enter your SNS topic ARN here>` with the SNS topic ARN you took on step 3 above.
+5. Replace the `<enter your SNS topic ARN here>` in the json text with the SNS topic ARN you took above.
 6. Replace the `<enter the approver IAM user ARN>` with the ARN of your current IAM user.

+	To obtain the current user IAM please follow these steps:

+	* 	From AWS Console Click on **Services** and type in `IAM` in the search bar, then click on the result.
+	*  Click on **Users** on the left menu.
+	*  Locate your username and click on **your username**.
+	*  Note the User ARN in the User ARN field under Summary sectio.

 7. Click **create document**

+**Custom-ResizeInstanceApproval sample.**

 ```
 {